Restoration projects along Lower Cache Creek and within the Nature Preserve are the main focus of the the Cache Creek Conservancy.

 Other environmental benefits of this project include increasing resilience against non-native, invasive plants by establishing native vegetation and physically removing niches that invasive, non-native species have occupied.
 Target wildlife species will have more habitat for foraging and nesting and the public will have better recreational and educational opportunities at the CCNP.

-The history of aggregate mining along lower Cache Creek has had significant negative impacts to the biodiversity and ecology of the watershed, but successful wetland and riparian restoration projects, such as the ongoing restoration of the CCNP wetlands, offers us hope as well as pathways towards a future of enhanced ecological integrity, biodiversity, beauty, and recreational opportunities.
+The history of aggregate mining along lower Cache Creek has had significant negative impacts to the biodiversity and ecology of the watershed.
+Since 1975, changes in California mining laws and the 1996 Yolo County Cache Creek Area Plan have reduced those impacts.
+Successful wetland and riparian restoration projects, such as the ongoing restoration of the CCNP wetlands, offers us hope as well as pathways towards a future of enhanced ecological integrity, biodiversity, beauty, and recreational opportunities.